PipedreamHQ/pipedream/docs/docs/projects/README.md

 ![Project Listing (Access)](./images/project-listing-access.png)

 ### Permissions
-Workspace owners and admins are able to perform all actions in projects, whereas members are restricted from performing certain actions.
+Workspace owners and admins are able to perform all actions in projects, whereas workspace members are restricted from performing certain actions in projects.

 | Operation | Project creator | Workspace members |
 | --  | :--: | :--: | :--: |